praxton74/praxton74/Readme.md

 - ⚡  During my internship at The Indegenous, I built an efficient Full -Stack Web Application for media sentiment analysis.

-<h1>I dont Clone Codes 😉 like those other douchebags you see on the Internet</h1>

 <br>